Employment Services

 “We have a scoreboard to track work, and Kristin is always at 100 percent,” Rysedorph said.
 “I’ve never seen her not be at 100 percent.”

-Rysedorph points out that none of his other employers, with or without a disability, can match Kristin’s track record.
+Rysedorph pointed out that none of his other employees, with or without a disability, can match Kristin’s track record.

 That’s the curve she broke.